Facts & figures

 For a full listing of our upcoming events, please visit the School's events calendar.

 Our monthly seminars are held on Mondays and aim to exchange ideas, discuss and promot new research.
-For futher information, please contact Susan Banki, convenor of the seminar series.
+For futher information, please contact Dinesh Wadiwel, convenor of the seminar series.
 Join our mailing list to receive regular updates about upcoming seminars.